tfc/tfc.github.io/posts/2022-03-20-unique-heterogeneous-typelists.md

 As the user would not expect a reversed output list, let's concatenate our `rev` function with the new `ulr` function to provide the expected results.

 The implementation is really simple but writing down the types turned out a bit ugly.
-It is surely somehow possible to tell the compiler that `Reverse (Uniques (Reverse x))` is really the same as `Uniques x`, but at this time i don't know how to do it.
+It is surely somehow possible to tell the compiler that `Reverse (Uniques (Reverse x))` is really the same as `Uniques x`, but at this time I don't know how to do it.

 ```haskell